looker-open-source/embed-sdk/README.md

 // A dashboard that the user can see.
 Set to '-' or '0' to disable dashboard demo.
-// dashboardId can be a numeric id or a slug string. const dashboardId = 1
+// dashboardId can be a numeric id or a slug string. const dashboardId = '1'

 // A Look that the user can see.
-Set to 0 to disable look demo.
+Set to '-' or '0' to disable look demo.
 // lookId must be numeric.
-Slugs are NOT supported. const lookId = 1
+Slugs are NOT supported. const lookId = '1'

 // An Explore that the user can see.
 Set to '-' to disable explore demo. const exploreId = 'thelook::orders'